Naveen2612/Naveen2612/README.md

 Hi there 👋 I'm Naveen Kumar (he/him).
-I'm a Front-End Software Engineer by passion and an expat by choice living now in Ghaziabad, India.
+I'm a Front-End Web Developer by passion and an expat by choice living now in Ghaziabad, India.
 I created the Front-End Checklist in 2021 and have been passionate about open-source since.
 I'm also an accessibility Student!
 I'm always working on a new project to help the community.

 <!--
 **Naveen2612/Naveen2612** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.